Instruments taught at QYMC

 The violin is one of the instruments offered in the ITM II class.

-Violins suitable for beginners start at about £100, and we have a some violins which can be hired for a modest fee.
+Violins suitable for beginners start at about £120, and we have lots of violins which can be hired for a modest fee.
 If we do not have a suitable instrument we can give details of commercial hire schemes.

 The ‘cello is a large stringed instrument, played in a sitting position with the instrument between the legs.
 It is tuned several octaves lower than the violin, and there are many similarities between the two.
 The cello is a very mellow instrument and is suitable for beginners of all ages at QYMC.